yifatdzigan/c3s-magic-frontend/README.md

 # C3S Magic Science Platform

-Documentation files can be found in [src/static/contents](src/static/contents)
+Content files can be found in [src/static/contents](src/static/contents).
+Markdown layout will automatically get picked up.

+If you would like to change anything, please do a pull-request to the master branch.
+You can use Docker (see below) to preview what the site will look like with your changes.

 # Docker
 ```